david-gang/david-gang.github.io/_posts/2017-01-29-solrcloud-overview.markdown

 ## Cluster coordination and configuration
 All solr nodes should have the same configuration.
 Additionaly there should be an easy way for clients to know

+# How SolrCloud tackles these challenges

+In Solr cloud indices are called collections.
+Ever collection is split into shards, which contains parts of the data.
+Every shard is stored on a certain Solr node.
+Every shard can be replicated on multiple nodes.

+##   High availability
+The replication factor ensures, that even when a part of the servers fail, the system still is functioning.
+The number of servers which can fail depends on the replication factor.
+For a replication factor of n we can ensure that n-1 failures won't change the results.
+Additionally there is no predefined master node, which makes the data updates, so in theory every node which contains the replica can perform write operations.

+## Data consistency
+Even if in theory every node can update the index data of a certain shard, practically at every certain timepoint there is a leader node which makes the data updates.
+The leader node is elected after the system goes up and every time the previous leader goes down.
+When a client sends an update request to a node which is not the leader, the request is redirected to the leader node.
+This prevents race conditions as just one node can update the data at a certain time point.

+## Data distribution
+The split into shards fixes the data distribution problem.
+One point which is not so nice in SolrCloud is that there is no out the box rebalancing mechanism.
+Either a certain shard can be split into two or the whole data can be loaded into a new collection with a different number of shards.
+There is no mechanism which can be done in place.

+## Load balancing

+The Solr4j client knows how to distribute the queries around all replicas of a certain shard.
+It uses Zookeeper for it.

 # Zookeeper